NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Scanner Remote Control/README.md

     * execute test using pytest, start/stop scanner simulator automatically

 * Discussed approach to integrate the package with Slicer.
 Few options:
-  * Switch the implementation to use [websocket-client](https://github.com/websocket-client/websocket-client) instead of [websockets](https://pypi.org/project/websockets/) so that it work with Python 2
+  * Switch the implementation to use [websocket-client](https://github.com/websocket-client/websocket-client) instead of [websockets](https://pypi.org/project/websockets/) so that it works with Python 2
   * Leverage OpenIGTLink to send data to Slicer

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->